HDialani/Boost-converter/EMI/Readme.md

 # Line Impedance Stabilization Network (LISN)

+# How to decrease noise?

-# X-Cap, Y-Cap and Common mode choke
+X-Cap, Y-Cap and Common mode choke